Antongkt/Static-Analysis-of-Chrome-Extensions/README.md

 **BEFORE RUNNING THE PIPELINE, MAKE SURE THE FOLLOWING CONDITIONS ARE TRUE**:

-- the directory python_code is located inside the home directory of the container
+- the directory `python_code` is located inside the home directory of the container
-- the directory js_code is also located inside the home directory of the container
+- the directory `js_code` is also located inside the home directory of the container
+- all extension zip files are inside the `~/extensions` directory
-- the directory ~/extensions/unziped/ exists
+- the directory `~/extensions/unziped/` has been created
-- the directory results is located inside the home directory of the container.
-Inside it the results in JSON will be dumped for the convenience of the user
+- the directory `results` is located inside the home directory of the container.
+Inside it the results in JSON  format will be dumped for the user to view
-- Directories for all IDs and versions have been created and exist inside ~/extensions/unziped/ with the name id_version
+- Directories for all IDs and versions have to already exist inside `~/extensions/unziped/` with the name pattern ID_version
-  - e.g. for extension with id abcdef and version 1_0, the directory ~/extensions/unziped/abcdef_1_0/ must exist
+  - e.g. for extension with ID abcdef and version 1_0, the directory ~/extensions/unziped/abcdef_1_0/ must exist.
+Inside it the contents of the zip file will be extracted and analysed
 - The manifest of each extension version must be already extracted and located inside the respective ID_version directory
-  - The pipeline acknowledges any directory with no manifest inside as an inability to extract the manifest from the zip file, and marks the version as not analysable
+  - The pipeline acknowledges any directory with no manifest inside as an extension version for which the manifest could not be extracted from the zip file, and marks the version as not analysable

 We maintain the set of all extensions with regular names, inside the file **regular_names.json**.
 For each ID, all of it's versions are sorted in a chronological order.
 This is the dataset that we used for our study, as mentioned in the thesis.
-In total there are 226.221 extensions, because we have removed four extension IDs which had regular naming conventions but very large Javascript files that would cause our AST parser to stall (with them the set would have been 226.225 IDs).
+In total there are 226,221 extensions, because we have removed four extension IDs which had regular naming conventions but very large Javascript files that would cause our AST parser to stall (counting them the total would be 226,225 IDs).

 All of the requirement process described above is already setup on the container.
 We have already created a directory for each id_version combination **for all extensions in the regular_names.json** dataset,  and have put the manifest of each version inside, whenever it could be extracted.
 Every time the pipeline runs, all additional extension files are extracted,  analysed and then deleted, with the exception of the manifest.
-The manifest is not deleted whenever the pipeline finishes processing a version, but is instead left inside the id_version directory for each id and version.
+The manifest is not deleted whenever the pipeline finishes processing a version, but is instead left inside the ID_version directory.

 We designed the pipeline this way so that additional executions of the pipeline do not need to create all these directories from the beginning and put the manifests inside them each time.

-If however the user decides to delete all contents of the ~/extensions/unziped directory, and wants to run the pipeline on a bigger dataset of extensions (i.e. a dataset containing extensions that are not inside the **regulrar_names.json** file  ), we specifically provide some helper scripts inside the python_code/helper_scripts directory to allow the user to do so.
-The user needs to call these scripts first before calling the pipeline in this case.